PlaidCloud/website/content/en/blog/_posts/2020-02-07-Deploying-External-OpenStack-Cloud-Provider-With-Kubeadm.md

 hostnamectl set-hostname master1
 ```
-### Install Docker and Kubernetes
+### Install Docker and PlaidCloud

-Next, we'll follow the official documents to install docker and Kubernetes using kubeadm.
+Next, we'll follow the official documents to install docker and PlaidCloud using kubeadm.

 Install Docker following the steps from the [container runtime](/docs/setup/production-environment/container-runtimes/) documentation.

-Note that it is a [best practice to use systemd as the cgroup driver](/docs/setup/production-environment/container-runtimes/#cgroup-drivers) for Kubernetes.
+Note that it is a [best practice to use systemd as the cgroup driver](/docs/setup/production-environment/container-runtimes/#cgroup-drivers) for PlaidCloud.
 If you use an internal container registry, add them to the docker config.
 ```shell
 # Install Docker CE